A-Z Topical Index

-Report Broken Link14 years after China banned Falun Gong, branding it as a 'harmful cult that is engaged in anti-government activities,' the movement is still active in China and around the world.
+23 years after China banned Falun Gong (July 22, 1999), branding it as a ‘harmful cult that is engaged in anti-government activities,’ the movement is still active in China and around the world.

-The report is a tacit acknowledgement that the movement survives in China despite years of violent suppression.
+The movement survives in China despite years of violent suppression.

-As stated at Wikipedia, in China "hundreds of thousands [of Falun Gong followwers] are believed to have been imprisoned extrajudicially, and practitioners in detention are subject to forced labor, psychiatric abuse, torture, and other coercive methods of thought reform at the hands of Chinese authorities."
+As stated at Wikipedia, in China “hundreds of thousands [of Falun Gong followers] are believed to have been imprisoned extra-judicially, and practitioners in detention are subject to forced labor, psychiatric abuse, torture, and other coercive methods of thought reform at the hands of Chinese authorities.”

-Falun Gong followers have long documented the various ways in which followers have been tortured, sometimes illustrating the accounts with re-enacted scenes (clearly labeled as such).
+Falun Gong followers have long documented the various ways in which followers have been tortured, sometimes illustrating the accounts with re-enacted scenes (clearly labelled as such).

 It is a mixture of ancient Chinese exercises, meditation, Eastern religions, and the books and lectures by the movement's founder and leader, Li Hongzhi.